Astronomy and Alcatraz

 Like Elana, the ASP thrives when we make the remote accessible.
 With your help, we can continue to thrive, continue to showcase the sky we love, and continue to make an exponential impact on audiences far and wide:

 I believe deeply in the importance and relevance of dark sky conservation and solar astronomy With the flow of thousands of people from all over the world visiting Alcatraz, I am able to share the bounty of knowledge I now have about the sky with a large number of people on a regular basis thanks to ASP.

 Through teaching and training programs, the ASP empowers individuals to empower others in the way they see the world:

 Yet these remain challenging times for endeavors in exploration, scientific discovery and education advocacy.
-While the ASP has thrived recently in large part by winning competitive grants funded at the federal level, we are now experiencing direct and adverse effects of sequestration and the President’s budget proposals.
+While the ASP has thrived recently in large part by winning competitive grants funded at the federal level, we are now experiencing direct and adverse effects of congressional budget uncertainty.
 Your support has never been more vital, and thanks to your belief in our shared mission, we remain undaunted in our efforts to foster science literacy through astronomy.

 Making the remote accessible, understandable and meaningful this is how the ASP enables and inspires people like Elana and her 1,000+ informal education peers in national and regional parks, museums and planetariums who benefit from ASP training.
 Our impact continues via some 3,000 teacher/astronomer partnerships through Project ASTRO, and our work with 400+ astronomy clubs and 2.4 million people who participate in the Night Sky Network activities.